-From Gaudi-influenced neighbourhoods to sunny beachside retreats, it’s easy to find a new home in Barcelona in a neighbourhood that suits your Spanish life.
+From Gaudi-influenced neighbourhoods to sunny beachside retreats, it’s easy to find a new home to rent in Barcelona in a neighbourhood that suits your Spanish lifestyle.

-Spanish property law favours the tenant.
-The numerous protections in place make it hard for a landlord to evict a sitting tenant, even if the property is being sold or the bank has foreclosed.
-However, this safety net takes the form of red tape, and is couched in a somewhat complex system of rules and laws.
+For example, numerous protections are in place that make it hard for a landlord to evict a sitting tenant, even if the property is being sold or the bank has foreclosed.

-Negotiating the rent is not unheard of, and if you truly want a property it may be worth a try.
-Be aware of the whole package before you begin to negotiate though, as otherwise the landlord or their agent may simply add the discount they’ve given you in one area to another.
+You should also be aware of the whole package before you begin to negotiate, as the landlord or their agent may simply add the discount they’ve given you in one area to another.

-Unless you’ve hired a search agent, the landlord will normally pay the estate agent’s fees.
-A deposit is usually required, and will typically be equal to one or two month’s rent.
+Unless you’ve hired a search agent to find a property on your behalf, the landlord will normally pay the estate agent’s fees.

 Types of rental properties and contracts in Barcelona